 For bidirectional replication, repeat the procedure described in Unidirectional Replication, but reverse the source and destination information, as follows:

-yb-admin setup_universe_replicationon the yugabyte-consumer universe, pointing to yugabyte-producer.
+yb-admin setup_universe_replicationon the yugabyte-target universe, pointing to yugabyte-source.

-- Use the workload generator to start loading data into the yugabyte-consumer universe.
+- Use the workload generator to start loading data into the yugabyte-target universe.

 To avoid primary key conflict errors, keep the key ranges for the two universes separate.
 This is done automatically by the applications included in the

 Replication lag is computed at the tablet level as follows:

 hybrid_clock_time is the hybrid clock timestamp on the source's tablet-server, and last_read_hybrid_time is the hybrid clock timestamp of the latest record pulled from the source.